 Hydrangeas are a beautiful type of flower with many varieties.
 The mophead hydrangeas are among the most popular for gardeners new and old.
-In the summertime, the blooming colors that might fill your backyard include different hues of blue, pink, even white.
+In the summertime, the blooming colours that might fill your backyard include different hues of blue, pink, even white.
 But every once in a while you might notice green hydrangea flowers.
 What is the cause?

 Why are my hydrangea flowers green?

 There is a cause for green hydrangea blooms.
-And that cause is none other than Mother Nature. the colorful flowers that are turning green are not actually flower petals but rather, sepals.
+And that cause is none other than Mother Nature. the colourful flowers that are turning green are not actually flower petals but rather, sepals.
 Sepals are a part of the hydrangea flower designed to protect the flower bud.

 The green that you see in your hydrangea blooms are not part of the flowers directly but rather, part of the sepals.
-The sepals are naturally green and as they age the pigments of white, pink, or blue will overpower the green which is what causes your hydrangea blossom to change colors and eventually fade to green with time.
+The sepals are naturally green and as they age the pigments of white, pink, or blue will overpower the green which is what causes your hydrangea blossom to change colours and eventually fade to green with time.